usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-basic-false-positives-intro/step2/info.md

 Notice the high amount of `"request.path":"/socket.io/?...` requests being blocked?

-The log message is split into two parts: First part prior to `coraza-vm:` containing the generic envoy log information indicating what module is taking action, which in our use-case [coraza](https://github.com/corazawaf/coraza) web application firewall module and the second parts which is the actual payload log as JSON.
+The log message is split into two parts: First part prior to `coraza-vm:` containing the generic envoy log information indicating what module is taking action, which in our use-case is the [coraza web application firewall](https://github.com/corazawaf/coraza) module and the second parts which is the actual payload log formatted as JSON.

-Using the following command we parse the JSON output and hereby as humans have better insight into the actual action:
+Using the following command we can parse the JSON output and hereby as humans have better insight into the actual action:

 ```shell
 kubectl logs \